Perry Trimper: Independent (2020–2022)

 On October 20, 2020, Trimper said transient people in Happy Valley-Goose Bay were "choosing" a risky lifestyle, in the wake of a video that showed an Inuk man being thrown to the ground during an arrest in the town by a municipal enforcement officer.
 On October 26, 2020, Trimper announced his resignation as parliamentary secretary and informed he would withdraw his nomination as a Liberal candidate.
 On November 10, 2020, Trimper announced that he had resigned from the Liberal Party and would seek re-election as an Independent.
 In the 2021 provincial election, Trimper was re-elected as an Independent.

-In 2022, Trimper was one of the few MHAs to publicly oppose the Bay Du Nord offshore oil project and released a video detailing the environmental impacts.
+In 2022, Trimper was one of the few MHAs to publicly oppose the Bay du Nord offshore oil project and released a video detailing the environmental impacts.

 Government caucus (2022–2025)

 On September 12, 2022, Premier Furey announced that Trimper would be rejoining the Liberal caucus.

 In the 2025 Liberal Party of Newfoundland and Labrador leadership election Trimper supported John Abbott.

-On May 20, 2025, Trimper made his final speech to the House of Assembly as he is not seeking re-election.
+On May 20, 2025, Trimper made his final speech to the House of Assembly as he did not seek re-election in the 2025 election.